Oura Ring 4 Review (2026): Is It Worth £349 + a Membership?

 The Oura Ring 4 is the category leader in smart rings - a £349 titanium ring with recessed PPG sensors, four-to-seven day battery, and the most refined sleep-and-HRV algorithms on the market.
 It is also the only mainstream smart ring that still gates the bulk of its features behind a monthly subscription.
 This Oura Ring 4 review walks through what you get for the money, where the accuracy data actually puts it, and whether the total first-year cost is worth paying in 2026.

-What you actually get for £349
+What do you actually get for £349?

 The Oura Ring 4 is a 3.3-to-5.2-gram titanium ring (weight scales with size) with the sensor array set into the inner face.
 The big mechanical change versus the Gen 3 is that the bumps are gone: the PPG sensors are recessed flush into the ring's inner surface, which means the ring sits more comfortably on the finger and there are fewer raised edges to catch on fabric or bash against door frames.
 Most users in long-term threads on Oura's community forum report the titanium finish holding up well for two to three years before noticeable scuffs, which is roughly the usable lifespan of the battery anyway.